 "Didache" (pronounced “did-a-kay”) is the mark of a Christian community in which all are being trained in the way of Jesus.
 We notice that when Paul writes to the Ephesians he does not speak of them learning “about Christ”.
 Instead, he talks of “learning Christ” in the same way that we might describe someone “learning French”.
 We believe that living as a Christian community in a sea of consumerism and individualism is akin to being trained as apprentices in the peculiar ways of a foreign culture.
 Through this training we are learning the ways of Jesus, the Good Shepherd, who seeks and saves the lost.

 A regular facet of life at University Hill Congregation is the annual creation of a Lenten devotional book.
 In it up to forty-seven of us - young and old - host a scripture text on behalf of the congregation.
 As we read the resulting devotional book during the forty day season of Lent (and the seven Sundays as well) we discover rich testimony about God’s activity in our midst.
 The creation of the book reminds us that all of us have the capacity to listen for a Word from God and to share what we hear with one another.
-This year's devotional book will be available online here by Ash Wednesday (February 13) .
+This year's devotional book is online here .